Etm571/kassan/README.md

 A trio of interconnected components:

 - **Next.js WebApp**: User authentication, scanner management, and checkout system dashboard.
-- **Capacitor/React Android App**: Runs directly on Zebra MC18 scanners (Android 5.1.1, API 22 or greater) for barcode scanning.
+- **Capacitor/React Android App**: Runs directly on Zebra scanners (Android 5.1.1, API 22 or greater) for barcode scanning.
 - **Express.js WebSocket Server**: Facilitates real-time communication between scanners and the web interface.

 ---

 ## Project Architecture

-- **Web App**: Located in `/`, handles checkout and got a UI for administrators to add items, users and more.
+- **Web App**: Located in `/`, handles user signin, checkout and got a UI for administrators to add items, users and more.
-- **Android App**: Resides in `/capacitor`, optimized for Zebra's hardware triggers and scanning capabilities.
+- **Scanner App**: Resides in `/capacitor`, optimized for Zebra's hardware triggers and scanning capabilities.
 - **WebSocket Server**: In `/adapter`, manages persistent connections between devices.

 ---